stuartellis/stuartellis-site-hugo/content/articles/nodejs-development.md

 # Web Clients #

 Use the [axios](https://github.com/axios/axios) library for your Web client software, such as downloading files or working with APIs.
-The HTTP software included with Node.js uses callbacks, rather than the newer  promises style of API.
+The HTTP software that is included with Node.js uses callbacks, rather than the newer  promises style of API.

 [Puppeteer](https://github.com/GoogleChrome/puppeteer) enables you to automate copies of Google Chrome and Chromium Web browsers.

 # Accessing Databases #

-[Objection.js](https://vincit.github.io/objection.js) provides a Object Relational Mapper (ORM) for working with SQL databases.
-[TypeORM](http://typeorm.io) is an emerging alternative to Objection.js, with a broader range of features.
+[Knex](http://knexjs.org/) provides a toolkit for working with SQL databases, including query building, connection handling, and schema migrations.
+[Objection.js](https://vincit.github.io/objection.js) is an Object Relational Mapper (ORM) that builds on Knex.
+[TypeORM](http://typeorm.io) is an emerging alternative to Knex and Objection.js, with a broader range of features.
 To work with MongoDB, use [Mongoose](http://mongoosejs.com/).

 > *Driver software required:* To access a database service such as PostgreSQL, Redis, or MongoDB, you will need to install the appropriate Node.js driver.